 - Complete the Alumni Update Form, to ensure final clearance is granted.
 For additional information regarding this form please email Alumni engagement at firstname.lastname@example.org.

-- Complete the on-line mandatory Graduating Senior Survey.
-You must complete this survey before final clearance is granted.
-Contact Institutional Assessment and Research at firstname.lastname@example.org for details.
+- Complete the on-line mandatory Graduating Senior Survey and UNC Graduating Student Exit Survey.
+You must complete these surveys before final clearance is granted:

 Steps to Graduation

 - Meet with your Academic Advisor or Department Chair to verify all requirements have been met.

 - Complete and submit the online application for graduation through your Banner RAMS Online account, observing deadlines.

 - Purchase regalia from the bookstore, observing deadlines.